Murder arrest after woman's body found

 These are external links and will open in a new window

-The victim, in her 50s, was discovered in Church Road, Old Windsor, on Friday night.
+Police were called to an address on Talbot Road at about 19:35 GMT on Friday following reports of a domestic incident.

-Her next of kin have been informed and are being supported, Thames Valley Police said.
+The body of a 33-year-old woman was found at the house, South Wales Police said.

-A 35-year-old man has been arrested on suspicion of murder and is in custody.
-The force said there would be an increased police presence in the area while inquiries continue.
+A 56-year-old man has been arrested on suspicion of murder and is assisting police with enquiries.